The Art of the Long-Distance Friendship

 When we choose to stay in touch long-distance, we’re forced to be much more intentional.

-There’s only so much “catching up” to do before we either run out of things to say or become more creative in the topics we explore.
+There’s only so much “catching up” before we either run out of things to say or become more creative in the topics we explore.
 This turning point is where some of the deepest, most powerful friendships are forged.

 In the summer of 1953, nature writer Rachel Carson was on a vacation in Southport Island, Maine when she met local resident Dorothy Freeman.
 Carson and Freeman quickly bonded over their love of writing, bird watching, and ocean life.
 Though they normally lived over 500 miles apart, they stayed in touch through frequent letters and occasional phone calls.